Home-Based Hygiene Tips Hygiene Suitable for stages: Pregnancy, 0 - 3 Months, 3 - 6 Months, 6 - 12 Months, 12 - 18 Months, 18 - 24 Months

 Indoor environments which contain dampness, poor ventilation or closed air systems and visible mould or mould odour have been associated with increased prevalence of respiratory infections and respiratory symptoms including asthma.
 These are not great places to be hanging out when you are pregnant.

-When you find mould, it can be difficult to get rid of the spores properly and it tends to grow back.
+When you smell that familiar 'musty' smell and do find mould, it can be difficult to get rid of the spores properly and it tends to grow back.
 Do a quick google search and you will find a LOT of opinions about how best to clean and get rid of mould.
 The general consensus is that bleach won't get rid of it, it just removes the colour of the mould so you can't see it.
 Often a vinegar or alcohol solution or clove oil solution is recommended, but these remedies have their limitations.
 It is worth doing what you can to keep the area dry and well ventilated to prevent favourable mould conditions and calling in experts when a major problem exists.

 E. Coli, Salmonella and Campylobacter are examples of infections that result from handling raw meat and the bacteria entering the body as a result of poor hand hygiene after handling the meat or mixing utensils or plates which had been exposed to raw meat with the prepared foods.
 Salmonella has also been linked with handling eggs, consuming undercooked eggs and contact with birds and reptiles.